Gil Cuadros: AIDS and Los Angeles

-The book not only depicts the characters' experiences shaped by their surroundings but also readers see that characters "merge with the city."
-For Cuadros (fictional character), the city is his Aztlán, or Mecca.
-Although Aztlán refers to the mythical Aztec homeland that the Chicano Movement in the 1960-1970s to ascribed to as a place of communal belonging, Cuadros paints Aztlán, or Los Angeles, as a dystopia.
+The book not only depicts the characters' experiences shaped by their surroundings but also invites readers to see his characters "merge with the city."
+For Cuadros (the fictional character), the city is his Aztlán, or Mecca.
+Although "Aztlán" refers to the mythical Aztec homeland that the Chicano Movement in the 1960–1970s ascribed to as a place of communal belonging, Cuadros paints Aztlán, or Los Angeles, as a dystopia.
 In the story, any representations of Los Angeles are analogous to that of the character's AIDS-infected body.
-For example, "I look like the city, / only bare bones of what I used to be."
+For example, "I look like the city, / only bare bones of what I used to be".
 Los Angeles is also portrayed through Saint Augustine's "earthly city of eternal misery."
 The queer community in Los Angeles is also depicted to reflect the dominant culture of the white middle class.